 Hunted by a ruthless HSP captain, Ziva must go on the run from the very people who taught her everything she knows.
 The agency that once had her back is now her biggest threat; those she considered allies have turned against her or have their hands tied.
 As a skilled assassin who has been trained to be invisible, evading her pursuers seems like an easy task, but her own skills can only take her so far.
 Desperate to clear her name and find the real killer, Ziva turns to an old acquaintance, a man who saved her life once…and the last person she ever expected to ask for help.

 The frame-up.
 Hundreds of questions.
 Two strangers who may hold the answers.
 One small town.
 What is the connection?

 Have you read Nexus: Ziva Payvan Book Two?
 Tell someone about it!
 Taking the time to leave an honest review is immeasurably helpful for any author, new or established.
 Your opinion helps other people make informed decisions about their reading options and allows a book to reach its target audience.
-Review on AMAZON or GOODREADS today!
+Review on your favorite platform today!

 Praise for Nexus

 "NEXUS is above all a story about survival – physical survival, but also emotional survival.
 Anyone who has read DAKITI will not be surprised to discover that Ziva Payvan possesses a very, very strong survival instinct, but to see it in action is nevertheless an impressive sight."

 "EJ Fisch knows how to create strong characters and forge very real and dynamic connections between all of them, but it's the relationship between Ziva and Aroska that takes center stage here.
 At times heartbreaking, at others humorous, and always complicated, watching the relationship develop as two characters interact is intriguing."

 — T.A.
 Hernandez, author of Secrets of PEACE